Indications

 Patients taking ELIQUIS do not have any known dietary restrictions, such as leafy greens.

 ELIQUIS may need to be stopped before surgery, or a medical or dental procedure.
-Your doctor will tell you when you should stop taking ELIQUIS and when you may start taking it again.
-If you have to stop taking ELIQUIS your doctor may prescribe another medicine to help prevent a blood clot from forming.
-Be sure to talk to your doctor before any surgeries or procedures, and if you have questions about stopping ELIQUIS before surgery.
+Your healthcare provider will tell you when you should stop taking ELIQUIS and when you may start taking it again.
+If you have to stop taking ELIQUIS your healthcare provider may prescribe another medicine to help prevent a blood clot from forming.
+Be sure to talk to your healthcare provider before any surgeries or procedures, and if you have questions about stopping ELIQUIS before surgery.

-Do not stop taking ELIQUIS without talking to the doctor who prescribed it to you.
+Do not stop taking ELIQUIS without talking to the healthcare provider who prescribed it to you.
 Stopping ELIQUIS increases the risk of blood clots, including stroke and DVT/PE.

 See Important Safety Information below.